dseguy/php-error-messages/messages/calling-static-trait-method-%s::%s-is-deprecated.rst

 	.. meta::
 		:description lang=en:
-			Calling static trait method %s::%s is deprecated: Traits cannot be used indepently from a host class.
+			Calling static trait method %s::%s is deprecated: Traits cannot be used independently from a host class.

 Description
 ___________

-Traits cannot be used indepently from a host class.
+Traits cannot be used independently from a host class.
 They must be used inside a class, with the ``use`` keyword.

 Until PHP 8.1, it was possible to call traits without a host class.
 Since 8.1, calling a trait method is deprecated.